aytugonan/aytugonan.github.io/_pages/publications.md

 International Conference Proceedings
 ====
+* Onan, A., & Celikten, T. (2024).
+Evaluating the Coherence and Diversity in AI-Generated and Paraphrased Scientific Abstracts: A Fuzzy Topic Modeling Approach.
+In International Conference on Intelligent and Fuzzy Systems (INFUS 2024).
+* Dursun, E.D., & Onan, A. (2024).
+Benchmarking Retrieval Augmented Generation in Quantitative Finance.
+In International Conference on Intelligent and Fuzzy Systems (INFUS 2024).
+* Erdogan, H., Turhan-Turan, N., & Onan, A. (2024).
+Comparative Analysis of Large Language Models in Source Code Analysis.
+In International Conference on Intelligent and Fuzzy Systems (INFUS 2024).
+* Sendur, S., Koyuncuoglu, H.C., & Onan, A. (2024).
+Dilin Önyargıları: GPT-4 ile Meslekler Üzerinden Cinsiyet Algılarının Keşfi.
+In 4th International Conference on Innovative Academic Studies.
+* Kuzucu, O., & Onan, A. (2024).
+Applying Topic Modelling to Unveil Insights from Industrial Maintenance Records.
+In 3rd International Conference on Engineering, Natural and Social Sciences ICENSOS 2024.
 * Öztürk, O., Özer-Kaya, D., & Onan, A. (2023).
 Comparing the accuracy of machine learning models for accelorometer-based movement measurements.
 ESMAC 2023.
 * Bulut, V., Onan, A., & Şenyayla, B. (2023).
 Jeodezik-Tabanlı Dijkstra Algoritması Kullanılarak Açılabilir Yüzey Üzerinde İki Nokta Arasındaki Optimal En Kısa Yolun Elde Edilmesi.
 1st International Conference on Recent and Innovative Results in Engineering and Technology ICRIRET 2023.
 * Durak, H.Y., & Onan, A. (2023).
 Adaptation of Chatbot Confirmation and Usage Continuance Scale into Turkish.
 International Conference on Modern and Advanced Research, 77-80.